 Net sales constitute gross sales net of returns.
-Net sales include our in-store sales and our Internet sales and, accordingly, information herein with respect to comparable store sales, net sales per store and net sales per square foot includes our Internet sales.
-For fiscal 2000 through fiscal 2005, Internet sales represented less than 1% of our annual net sales.
-Sales with respect to gift cards are deferred and recognized when gift cards are redeemed.
+Net sales include our in-store sales and our internet sales and, accordingly, information herein with respect to comparable store sales, net sales per store and net sales per square foot includes our internet sales.
+For fiscal 2001 through fiscal 2006, internet sales represented less than 1% of our annual net sales.
+We record the sale of gift cards as a current liability and recognize a sale when a customer redeems a gift card.
+The amount of the gift card liability is determined taking into account our estimate of the portion of gift cards that will not be redeemed or recovered ("gift card breakage").
+Gift Card Breakage is recognized as revenue after 24 months, at which time the likelihood of redemption is considered remote based on our historical redemption data.